Upgrade the Nacos engine version

 Error: Connection is unregistered or Client not connected,current status:STARTING

-Test the network connectivity by running the command
+1. Test the network connectivity by running the command telnet ${nacos.server.address}:9848.

 Error: Nacos cluster is running with 1.X mode, can't accept gRPC request temporarily.

-Cause: The MSE professional edition instance is performing a doublewrite and validation process to synchronize data between the old and new versions, ensuring data consistency after the switch.
-During this time, it temporarily rejects requests from Nacos 2.0.0 clients.
+• Cause: The MSE professional edition performs a doublewrite to synchronize data between old and new versions and ensure consistency.
+During this process, it temporarily rejects requests from Nacos 2.0.0 clients.
 Requests from Nacos 1.x.x clients and console operations are not affected.
-The instance automatically switches over after the synchronization and validation are complete.
-This process typically takes 5 to 20 minutes, depending on the size of the instance.
+The switchover completes automatically, typically in 5 to 20 minutes depending on instance size.

-Recommendation: If you encounter this issue, wait for a few minutes and then restart your application.
+• Recommendation: Wait a few minutes and restart your application.